69% risk reduction of CAUTI with Bactiguard’s Technology

 The most commonly used tip for routine catheterization is the Nelaton tip.
-Due to the challenging curvature of the male urethra, a catheter with a cured tip – Timann tip – can be used to ease insertion.
+Due to the challenging curvature of the male urethra, a catheter with a curved tip – Timann tip – can be used to ease insertion.
 BIP Foley Catheter – Silicone is available with both Nelaton tip and Tiemann tip.

-The BIP Foley Catheter – Silicone is available with both Nelaton tip and Tiemann tip.
+BIP Foley Catheter – Silicone is available with both Nelaton tip and Tiemann tip.

 The Bactiguard coating is both on the inside and the outside of the catheter.
-There is also a hydrophilic coating which reduces friction and increases patient comfort during insertion and removal of the catheter.
+There is also a hydrogel coating which reduces friction and increases patient comfort during insertion and removal of the catheter.
 Activate the hydrogel by lubricating the catheter with sterile water, saline or water-based gel for at least 20 seconds.

 References: 1.
 Klevens RM et al. Estimating health-care associated infections and deaths in U.S. hospitals, 2002 Public Health Rep. 2007 Mar–Apr;122(2):160-6.
 2. Kai-Larsen, Y., Grass, S., Mody, B. et al. 2021 Foley catheter with noble metal alloy coating for preventing catheter-associated urinary tract infections: a large, multi-center clinical trial.
 Antimicrob Resist Infect Control 10, 40 (2021).
 3. Hidalgo Fabrellas et al. Enferm Intensiva.
 2015; 26(2):54–62.
 4. Karchmer TB et al, Arch Intern Med.
 2000 Nov 27;160(21):3294–8 5.
 Saint S. et al. Arch Intern Med.
 2000; 160:2670–2675.